Real-Time Access through Integrated Clinical Systems

 What if my local system has the same patient Unique Lifetime Identifier (ULI) on more than one file or multiple ULIs for one patient?

-• If a patient has two different ULI’s (duplicate records in the Provincial Client Registry (PCR)), then one must be specified as the primary ULI, and the other as alternate.
-Patient records under an alternate ULI can be viewed, but not updated in the Pharmaceutical Information Network (PIN).
-Only primary ULI’s can have new records added.
+If a patient has two different ULIs (duplicate records in the PCR), one must be specified as the primary ULI, and the other as an alternate.
+Patient records under an alternate ULI can be viewed but not updated in the PIN application.

-How do I remove an incorrect dispense from the Electronic Health Record (EHR)?
+How do I remove an incorrect dispense from Netcare?

-What if I want to change a dispense on the Electronic Health Record (EHR)?
+What if I want to change a dispense in Netcare?

 What if a prescription has an error?

-Once sent to the Electronic Health Record (EHR), prescriptions cannot be changed.
-They must be cancelled and replaced.
-Any prescription that is ‘cancelled' (retracted) in the local system, will automatically be cancelled from the EHR, as long as it is cancelled by the originating prescriber.
-A prescription can only be cancelled on the same day it is created.
-After that, it must be discontinued with an appropriate reason such as ‘created in error’.
+Once they are sent to Netcare, prescriptions cannot be changed.
+They must be canceled and replaced.
+If a cancellation (retraction) or deletion is initiated by the same provider or facility that originally created the dispense, it will be automatically removed from Netcare.
+A prescription can only be canceled on the same day it is created.
+After that, it must be discontinued with an appropriate reason, such as 'created in error'.

-How do I remove an incorrect allergy on the Electronic Health Record (EHR)?
+How do I remove an incorrect allergy in Netcare?

 What if data has been found on the wrong patient’s record on the integrated pharmacy system?

-• A new patient record on the local system should be generated and new data created under that record.
+A new patient record on the local system should be generated and new data created under that record.
+Note: The pharmacy may need to work with the vendor for possible workarounds.

-• The old patient record should be deactivated once all data has been fixed on the EHR.
+The old patient record should be deactivated once all data has been fixed in Netcare.